You can use Policy Manager to remove and add members to the FireCluster.

 After you remove a Firebox from a cluster, when you save the configuration to the cluster the device you removed reboots and all settings on the device are reset to factory defaults.
 The other member becomes the cluster master.

-For information about how to see which device is the cluster master, or to manually force failover from the cluster master to another member, see Monitor and Control FireCluster Members.
+For information about how to see which device is the cluster master, or to manually force failover from the cluster master to another member, go to Monitor and Control FireCluster Members.

 Add a New Device to a FireCluster